Memory management in the kernel

 If we do a simple calculation: We have a 32-bit system that has 512MB of physical memory, this memory is divided into 131,072 4KB pages.

-Think of that 512MB is not even so much memory on a modern system today.
+Keep in mind that 512MB isn't even that much memory on a modern system today.

-What I want to say is that this struct page should be kept as small as possible because it scales up a lot when physical memory increases.
+What I want to say is that this struct page has to be kept as small as possible because it scales up a lot when physical memory increases.

-Ok, so there is a struct page somewhere that got allocated for each physical page, which is a lot, but what does it do?
-It does a lot of housekeeping, lets look at a few set of members that I think is most interresting:
+Ok, so there is a struct page somewhere that got allocated for each physical page grame, which is a lot, but what does it do?
+It does a lot of housekeeping, ets look at a few set of members that I think is most interresting:

 flags is keeping track of the page status which could be dirty (need to be written to media), locked in memory (not allowed to be paged out), permissions and so on.
 See enum pageflags in include/linux/page-flags.h for more information.